 - The West Wing, originally known as the Executive Office Building was only meant to be temporary.

-- The president receives a bill each month for his and his family’s food and other expenses.
-The amount is deducted from his salary.
+- The president receives a bill each month for his and the family’s food and other expenses.
+The amount is deducted from the presidential salary.

 - It was known as the Executive Mansion before Theodore Roosevelt.